visionforyou/workshops/handout.md

 Just for today I will have a quiet half hour all by myself and relax.
 During this half hour, sometime, I will try to get a better perspective of my life.

-Just for today I will I will be unafraid.
+Just for today I will be unafraid.
 Especially I will not be afraid to notice what is beautiful and to believe that as I give to the world, so the world will give to me.